oracle-livelabs/goldengate/goldengate-microservices23ai/west-replicate/west-replicate.md

 ## Introduction

-In this lab, you learn to...
+This lab walks you through the steps create and run an Extract, create an run a Distribution Path, and create and run a Replicat.

 Estimated time: 20 minutes

 ### About Extracts, Distribution Paths, and Replicats

 An Extract is a process that extracts, or captures, data from a source database.
+A Distribution Path is a source-to-destination configuration that uses the Distribution Service to send data in a distributed environment.
+A Replicat is a process that delivers data to a target database.

 ### Objectives

 In this lab, you will:
-* Add and run an Extract
+* Add and run an Extract process to capture data
-* Add and run a Distribution Path
+* Add and run a Distribution Path to send data
-* Add and run a Target Initiated Path
+* Add and run a Replicat process to consume the trail file received from the East database

 ## Task 1:  Add and run an Extract